slaughterjames/mirage/README.md

 Executes an NSLookup against the target.
 [*] traceroute
 Executes a traceroute against the target.

+CHANGELOG VERSION V0.6:
+- Added --csv flag to allow logging to CSV file
+- Made improvements to several modules so they only execute when the right data set is being sent to them to be more efficient

 CHANGELOG VERSION V0.5:
 - Added changes to some of the modules to increase visibility over malicious findings.